afshin-dev/mahd/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+mahd is a project to exploring [Nest](https://github.com/nestjs/nest) framework

 ## Installation